MaroSalah02/MaroSalah02/README.md

 ![](https://komarev.com/ghpvc/?username=MaroSalah02&color=green)

 ## About Me
 I'm a Computer Science and Engineering student and an AI/DL enthusiast.
-However, I continually expand my skills in areas such as Front-End Development, Cloud Computing, and Embedded Systems.
+However, I continually expand my skills in areas such as Front-End Development, Cloud Computing, GIS and Embedded Systems.
 This GitHub profile serves as a blog for all my past and current projects.
 Please take a look at my pinned projects and my repository as well.
 Thank you!

 ## Languages and Tools: